 Figure 1 shows the nitromethane data from Reference 1.
-The plot is annotated to illustrate the different reaction residues found in the DAC gaskets.
-As pressure was increased the residue changed.
+The plot is annotated to illustrate the different reaction residues found in the DAC gaskets, evolving with increasing pressure.
 Below 2 GPa gaseous products vent the gasket and leave a white solid.
 In the pressure range of 5-19 GPa the residue is black (soot), with inaudible venting of gaseous products above 15 GPa.
 Above 19-20 GPa there is almost no soot when the gasket vents and a clear residue when it remains intact.
 Above 25 GPa the gasket no longer vents gasses and the residue is clear and transparent, transforming to a white polycrystalline solid when pressure is released.